-There’s a guy named Ryan Biddulph who writes a little blog called Blogging From Paradise; some of you might know him, and he’s commented on this blog often.
+There’s a guy named Ryan Biddulph who writes a blog called Blogging From Paradise; some of you might know him, and he’s commented on this blog often.
 He blogs about his travels throughout Southeast Asia and how he gets to live a pretty good life, along with his wife, because of the success his blogging has led him to have.
 Sometimes he’s even back in the States, but still living the traveling life (or so I suppose).
-I learned about him through a friend of mine who no longer blogs, Adrienne Smith, checked out his blog and read some of his life story before deciding to buy his book, Blogging From Paradise; if I had an affiliate program I’d be listing it here (well played Ryan lol).
+I learned about him through a friend of mine who no longer blogs, Adrienne Smith, checked out his blog and read some of his life stories before deciding to buy his book, Blogging From Paradise; if I had an affiliate program I’d be listing it here (well played Ryan lol).

-It’s a pretty good book but truthfully, the reason I bought it is because he told a bunch of good stories on his blog (except for the one with the giant roaches; we’ve talked about that lol) and I thought that the book might either be uplifting enough for me to figure out my own thing or that I might pick up a few things from it.
-The story he told, and continues to tell, is his own, and he’s pretty open about it (the story about giant roaches crawling on his face… okay, that one I didn’t need…).
+It’s a pretty good book, but the reason I bought it is because he told a bunch of good stories on his blog (except for the one with the giant roaches; we’ve talked about that lol) and I thought the book might either be uplifting enough for me to figure out my own thing or that I might pick up a few things from it.
+The stories he told, and continues to tell, are his own, and he’s pretty open about it (roaches… ick!).

-My wife always asks me why I talk about so many things that happen in my life through my blogs.
-Truth be told, I hold a lot of things back; there are stories you’re never going to read on any of my blogs because they’re none of your business (of course, if you want to learn a lot of personal stuff about me you can check out my 100 Thing About Me post); how’s that to get some of your interest? 🙂
+I’m always asked why I talk about so many things that happen in my life through my blogs and videos.
+Truth be told, I hold a lot of things back; there are stories you’re never going to hear me tell because they’re none of your business (of course, if you want to learn a lot of personal stuff about me you can check out my 100 Thing About Me post); how’s that to get some of your interest? 🙂

-Yet I do share a lot of stories, true things that happen in my life.
+I do share a lot of stories, true things that happen in my life.
 I’ve had a lot of adventures that I can relate into talking about blogging, writing, leadership, diabetes… you name it, I’ve got a story for it.
 I tell the truths that some others might not tell; I don’t always end up looking good, though I like to say that as long as the story ends up being good, it’s all good, like when I shared this story on another of my blogs about waking up to a big pile of poo (I bet that caught your interest lol).

 Why do I tell these stories?
 One, because they have a point.
 Two, because sometimes they’re funny.
-But three, because I hope it shows that I’m a pretty real person, such that if you or anyone else decides you want to look at something I’m marketing (like my latest book, Leadership Is/Isn’t Easy, or links to other books I recommend) because of the stories I tell, who knows, you might buy something that not only would put a smile on my face but a small chunk of change in my pocket.
-Not only will those products work well for you as they do me, but purchases would encourage me to write more often; who wouldn’t love that? 😉
+Three, because I hope it shows that I’m a pretty real person.
+If you or anyone else decides you want to look at something I’m marketing (like my book Leadership Is/Isn’t Easy or the few products to the right that I recommend because of the stories I tell, you might buy something that not only would put a smile on my face but a small chunk of change in my pocket.
+Not only will those products work well for you as they do me, but purchases would encourage me to write more often and tell more stories.
+Who wouldn’t love that? 😉

 There’s definitely a place for content that only covers “how to” topics; heck, I write some of those.
-But there’s also a place for writing content that passes a message along that came about because of something that happened in your life.
-If you can tell that story well enough to intrigue people, and you have other stories you can tell to try to get them coming back often… who knows, you might end up rich beyond your dreams.
+There’s also a place for writing content that passes a message along that came about because of something that happened in your life.
+If you can tell a story well enough to intrigue people, and you have other stories you can tell to try to get them coming back often… who knows, you might end up rich beyond your dreams.